-An Garda Síochána is in the process of hiring additional vehicles to provide additional mobility to our members nationwide to provide increased community support and community engagement across the country.
+An Garda Síochána has hired additional vehicles to provide additional mobility to our members nationwide to provide increased community support and community engagement across the country.

 An Garda Síochána continue to urge families, neighbours and community groups to engage with people in line with social distancing guidelines.

 As an organisation, Gardaí across the country are being asked to actively identify those persons most at need, particularly those with limited local family or social support.
 In these cases An Garda Síochána will assist.

 These contingency vehicles will be used to maintain personal interactions and where needed to assist and support people, which may include collecting medical prescriptions, attending hospital appointments and other supports they may need.
 They are not primary response vehicles.